Pocket/canary-tests/README.md

 # Backend Starter repository

-This repository contains the AWS canaries infrastrucure to roll-out a new synthetics health check or end to end test.
+This repository contains the AWS canaries infrastructure to roll-out a new synthetics health check or end to end test.

 ## Folder structure
 - the code for canaries are insdie the `src` folder.